tarukhandelwal/practice2/README.md

-this file is just made for the practice sake
+#this file is just made for the practice sake
+welcome to *linuxworld*